Berkeley-CS61B/website-sp24/projects/proj3/index.md

 Notice that Project 3B & 3C are due on the same day.
 However, since you need to be manually checked off for the "Ambition" part, we made a division between "Interactivity" and "Ambition & Demos".
-In your Gradescope submission for 3B, your code should also have "Ambition" features because we will be asking your Gradescope submission ID from 3B in the 3C Form.
+In your Gradescope submission for 3B, your code should also have "Ambition" features because we will be asking for your Gradescope submission ID from 3B in the 3C Form.

 You cannot submit Project 3B & 3C late, as it will be graded during a lab checkoff with a TA.
 While in theory you could submit 3A and the supporting labs (Lab 9 and Lab 10) late, Project 3B & 3C builds upon these assignments, so it is unlikely that you will be able to submit these